 Resolution: 0.01 metre

-Minimum value: 0

 Format: xxx.xx

 Example: 30 for a maximum distance between sounding along a sounding line of 30 metres.

 • Note that, in spite of the representation of a depth measurement with a single discrete point position, it actually represents an area with a certain footprint on the sea floor.